parking car on grass

 3. Are there solutions to prevent grass damage when parking on it?

-Yes, there are solutions to minimize grass damage when parking on it.
-Temporary flooring solutions like interlocking mats or plywood boards can distribute the weight and protect the grass underneath.
-These solutions can help maintain both your vehicle’s safety and the health of the grass.
+Yes, there are ways to avoid grass damage if you want to park on it.
+Temporary flooring solutions may help distribute the weight onto the grass underneath and save it.
+These will be able to provide you with peace of mind regarding both your vehicle’s safety and the health of the grass.

 4. How long can I park on grass before it dies?